 Barbara has been recognized for her commitment to history with the City of Boise Mayor’s Award for Excellence in Business History and was also awarded the Merle Wells Public Service Award from Boise State University for imaginative application of scholarship in the promotion of good citizenship and community history.

 Maria is a graphic designer currently pursuing an MBA at Boise State University.
 She has lived in Boise, Idaho since 1999.
 A long-time volunteer, she joined the board in 2009.

 Staff Member Bios

 Kathleen Barrett - Administrative Assistant

 Kathleen retired from the design and development unit of Boise Parks & Recreation and has been involved with non profits and several capital campaigns.
-She is one of the founding board members of several key Boise groups, including Friends of the Philharmonic, the Log Cabin Literary Center, Arts for Kids and the Julia Davis Park Second Century Coalition.
+She is one of the founding board members of several key Boise groups, including Friends of the Philharmonic, the Log Cabin Literary Center, Arts for Kids, and the Julia Davis Park Second-Century Coalition.
 Kathleen also served as secretary to the Greenbelt and Pathways Committee.
-She is the graddaughter of Idaho Statesman political cartoonist, Nick Villeneuve, whose boyhood home is the cobblestone way station in Star, ID.
-It was built to gibe Oregon Trail emigrants an overnight resting place and is listed on the National Register of Historic Places.
+She is the granddaughter of Idaho Statesman political cartoonist, Nick Villeneuve, whose boyhood home is the cobblestone way station in Star, ID.
+It was built to give Oregon Trail emigrants an overnight resting place and is listed on the National Register of Historic Places.
 She is Preservation Idaho’s administrative assistant.